-- 3. Upon receipt of such request, the Office of School Performance and Accountability's, Chief Service Quality Officer/designee will schedule a meeting within five (5) school days with the District student and his or her parent.
-This meeting will include the person(s) involved in the appeal process, the principal, the District student, the parent(s) and any representative selected by the parent.
-Attorneys may attend as representatives of either the District student/parent(s) and/or the school.
-The Office of School Performance and Accountability's, Chief Service Quality Officer/designee has five (5) school days after the date of the meeting to send a written response to the District student/parent(s). - 4.
-If the District student/parent(s) are still not satisfied, they may take the problem to the Superintendent's Office/designee following the above procedures. - 5.
-The Superintendent/designee will schedule another meeting to attempt to resolve the matter.
-After the date of this meeting, the Superintendent/designee has five (5) school days to send a written response.
-The decision of the Superintendent/designee shall be final for the appeal of any penalty that is less than ten (10) days suspension.
-For suspension appeals of ten (10) days, the District student/parent(s) have the right to appeal to the School Board by submitting a request to the Superintendent's Office.

-6. A student shall serve his or her suspension during the pendency of any appeals.
+- 3. Upon receipt of the letter, the Superintendent's designee will schedule a meeting within five (5) school days with the district student and his or her parent.
+This meeting will include the person(s) involved in the appeal process, the principal, the district student, the parent(s) and anyone else he or she wishes to attend.
+An attorney may be present to represent either the district student and/or the school.
+The Superintendent's designee has five (5) school days after the date of the meeting to send a written response to the district student. - 4.
+If district students still are not satisfied, they may take the problem to the Superintendent following the above procedures. - 5.
+The Superintendent will schedule another meeting to see how the matter can be resolved.
+After the date of this meeting, the Superintendent has five (5) school days to send a written response.
+The decision of the Superintendent shall be final for the appeal of any penalties fewer than ten (10) days.
+For appeals of ten (10) days, district students have the right to appeal to the School Board. - 6.
+A student shall serve his or her suspension during the pendency of any appeals.
 If the student is successful in his or her appeal, the student's record shall be corrected to remove all indications of the suspension, and the absences shall be reflected as "excused," for the period in question.
 Refer to page 8, regarding make-up work.